Table of Contents

 The Dearth of Terrestrial Infrastructure

-Key Stat: More than 80% of deforestation in the Amazon occurs within 50 kilometers of a paved or unpaved highway, according to satellite data from INPE.
+Key Statistic: More than 80% of deforestation in the Amazon occurs within 50 kilometers of paved or unpaved highways, according to satellite data from Brazil’s National Institute for Space Research (INPE).

 The Cascading Impacts of Connectivity Gaps